Gender Equality Plan for 2024

 Action 1 - Employ more male coaches

 Unfortunately, biases are prevalent in society, and prevent all persons from having the same opportunities regardless of their gender.
-Session is aware of these biases and commits to strengthen public knowledge of DEI issues in 2023 and beyond.
-In 2023, we will be writing and publishing more articles on DEI matters.
-We are aiming to publish 3 articles with different perspectives on the topic, such as the importance of workplace diversity, how to eliminate biases in the recruiting process, and how to include diversity initiatives as strategic business priorities.
-All of these articles will be aimed for publication by the end of 2023.
-We will also hold at least one webinar in 2023 with a specific focus on diversity.
+Session is aware of these biases and commits to strengthen public knowledge of DEI issues in 2024 and beyond.
+In 2024, we will be writing and publishing more articles on DEI matters.
+We are aiming to publish 2 articles with different perspectives on the topic, such as the importance of workplace diversity, job levelling, how to eliminate biases in the recruiting process, and how to include diversity initiatives as strategic business priorities.
+These articles will be aimed for publication by the end of 2024.
+We will also hold at least one webinar in 2024 with a specific focus on diversity.

 Action 3: Promoting wellbeing, mental health and work-life balance amongst all employees - ensuring that all genders thrive and flourish in their work

 At Session, we believe well-being and mental health is a basic human right.
 In 2024 we will focus on our wellbeing, mental health and work-life balance by establishing a culture of check-ins with one another and creating a safe space for all employees to talk openly about how they are doing.
 We will host 3 check-in circles 1:1 with each employee to make sure they are thriving and growing in their job, and that they have a good work-life balance.

 Action 4: Finding and employing female founders to lead subsidiaries of Session in their home country

 Our aim is to have 2 female founders lead subsidiaries of Session in their home country by the end of 2025.
 We would like to grow our business with a model where we will offer women and gender minorities in various countries the opportunity to establish a Session branch and leverage our platform to build their business.
 We believe in the power of network, and by supporting women to step into the role of leading their own division, we create more women role models,